 Engage with experts from the ILO and other international organizations

-The Master’s programme is an intensive, blended learning course of one full year duration, of which only four months require full classroom attendance.
+The Master is an intensive, blended-learning experience of one full year duration, of which only four months require full classroom attendance.
 It requires your total dedication as well as your maximum intellectual commitment.

-The unique learning path offered by this programme through a succession of distance learning, face-to-face tuition and applied research ensures an optimal transfer of competences while minimising disruption of your job.
+The unique learning path offered by this Master through a succession of distance learning, face-to-face tuition and applied research ensures an optimal transfer of competences while minimizing disruption of your job.

-The award of a First Level Master's Degree by the University of Turin is conditional on your performance in the formal examinations and coursework assignments, as well as on a successful dissertation on an approved procurement topic.
+The award of a First Level Master by the University of Turin is conditional on your performance in the formal examinations and assignments, as well as on a successful dissertation on an approved procurement topic.

-The programme provides you with a comprehensive package of “learning resources” which include:
+The Master provides you with a comprehensive package of “learning resources” which include:

-The Master is an intensive, blended learning course of one full year duration, which is divided into:
+The Master is an intensive, blended-learning course of one full year's duration, which is divided into: